jaydenc3399/sep11-freedom-project/blog/entry02.md

 The part that I added into my code was ` I addded the `color(255, Math.random() * 155 + 100, 0)`.
 This allows the particles to change colors to a orangish and yellow color.
 In my opinion these were like small parts of code but they will be really cruical in the future when I am working on my freedom project because these small componets will come together to form the final product so doing this now is not a waste.

+---

+# Engineering Design Process
+Right now I still feel that I am in the

 [Previous](entry01.md) | [Next](entry03.md)

 [Home](../README.md)